Dagmawi-Kebede/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ./6-third_line , display the third line of the file iacta.

 ./7-file , create a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School.

+./8-cwd_state , writes into the file ls_cwd_content the result of the command ls -la.